ralgar/homelab/docs/content/getting-started/prerequisites.md

 - A GitLab account
 - A Google account (for off-site backups)
-- A Cloudflare account and ownership of a root domain
+- A Cloudflare account and ownership of a second-level domain (like `example.com`)

 ---